ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

   a branch.
 * Commits form a directed acyclic graph (arrows point from parent commits to child commits).
 * Commits are **relative** to the preceding (parent) commit.
-Whilst we previously talked about Git taking "snapshots" of your project this is slightly misleading.
+Whilst Git can be described as taking "snapshots" of your project this is slightly misleading.
 Git actually records *the changes made since the last commit*.
 The difference is subtle but powerful, it makes commands like `git revert` possible.